2515 Dole Street

 Since admitting its first class of students in 1973, the William S. Richardson School of Law has graduated more than 2,200 attorneys, most of whom continue to serve in the state of Hawai‘i.
 Richardson graduates have risen to prominent positions, including governor of Hawai‘i; lieutenant governor; president of a Hawai‘i university; a federal magistrate; Hawai‘i Supreme Court, intermediate court of appeals, circuit, district, family, and per diem court judges; partners in major law firms; and members of the state Legislature and Honolulu City Council.
 In addition, graduates of the school are found in significant numbers at the attorney general, public defender, prosecuting attorney offices, private law firms, and non-profit organizations.

 Many of the students (over 300) in the law school either are from Hawai‘i or have other ties to the state or region.
-The school also welcomes students from the continental U.S., Asia, and the Pacific.
-Many students from other states express an interest in the school’s exceptional Pacific-Asian, Native Hawaiian, or Environmental Law areas of emphasis.
+The school also welcomes students from the continental U.S., Asia, the Pacific, and Europe.
+Many students express an interest in the school’s exceptional Pacific-Asian, Native Hawaiian, International Law, or Environmental Law areas of emphasis.
 Each entering class (approximately 90 day students and 24 evening part-time students) typically reflects the ethnic diversity of Hawai‘i and includes individuals of African American, Caucasian, Chinese, Filipino, Hawaiian, Japanese, Korean, and Pacific Island ancestry.
 Law students from the Asia Pacific region represent China, Guam, Japan, the Northern Mariana Islands, and American Samoa.

 Approximately half of the students are female, and about 20 percent have completed other graduate degrees before enrolling in the law school.